Watermarking Language Models with Error Correcting Codes: Experimental Results

 From the summary statistics in \cref{tab: watermarking comparison base} and \cref{fig: watermarking comparison base}, we observe that our \wat watermarking method significantly outperforms the distortion-free baseline EXP-Edit in terms of detectability.
 It achieves detection power comparable to KGW with $\delta = 2$ on long sequences, and demonstrates improvements on shorter sequences.
 Further, the median and mean of $p$-values produced by our method are several orders of magnitude smaller than those from other approaches.
 Additionally, RBC improves performance by using the LDPC code compared to the one-to-one code, suggesting improvements by using an ECC.

 \textbf{Robustness}.
 In practice, a user may attempt to circumvent watermarks by editing the text generated by a language model.
-To emulate this, we use four popular perturbations that may represent an adversary hoping to evade a watermark, as in other works including \citep{kuditipudi2023robust,piet2023mark}.
+To emulate this, we use four popular perturbations that may represent an adversary hoping to evade a watermark, as in other works including \cite{kuditipudi2023robust,piet2025markmywords}.

-\begin{compactenum} \item \textbf{Delete.} We randomly delete $20\%$ of the tokens. \item \textbf{Swap.} We replace a randomly chosen fraction of $20\%$ of the tokens with random tokens. \item \textbf{Translate.} We translate the generated text to Russian then back to English using Argos Translate \cite{Finlay_Argos_Translate}. \item \textbf{Paraphrase.} We paraphrase the text using the same model as that used to generate text, with the prompt ``\texttt{Paraphrase the following text}:". \end{compactenum}
+\begin{compactenum} \item \textbf{Delete.} We randomly delete $20\%$ of the tokens. \item \textbf{Swap.} We replace a randomly chosen fraction of $20\%$ of the tokens with random tokens. \item \textbf{Translate.} We translate the generated text to Russian then back to English using Argos Translate \citep{Finlay_Argos_Translate}. \item \textbf{Paraphrase.} We paraphrase the text using the same model as that used to generate text, with the prompt ``\texttt{Paraphrase the following text}:". \end{compactenum}

+Our goal is to evaluate robustness under model-agnostic transformations that approximate realistic misuse scenarios.
+Designing adaptive, watermark-aware attacks is a nontrivial problem and is typically treated as a separate line of work, which is beyond the scope of this paper.

 For our experiments, we first show the results when perturbing $20\%$ of the tokens.
-Results with other rates of perturbation can be found in \cref{sec: additional experiment}.
+Results with other rates of perturbation can be found in \cref{sec:additional_perturbations}.
 In our translation perturbation, we translate to Russian and then back to English.
 In our paraphrase perturbation, we also consider using the more powerful GPT-4o model to paraphrase the text.
-The results can be found in \cref{sec: additional experiment}.
+The results can be found in \cref{sec:additional_perturbations}.

 In \cref{tab: watermarking pert comparison base} and \cref{fig: watermarking comparison pert base}, we evaluate the robustness of RBC and baseline watermarking schemes under various perturbations.
 Notably, both the LDPC and one-to-one RBC watermarks demonstrate greater robustness than the baseline methods.
+Under deletion perturbations, the baseline method PRC completely fails to detect the watermark.
+Intuitively, this is because once a token is deleted, all subsequent tokens are misaligned and compared against incorrect codewords during detection.